Aricka Foreman

 Aricka Foreman is an American poet, essayist, and digital curator.

-Personal life
+She is the author of the books Dream with a Glass Chamber (2016) and Salt Body Shimmer (2020).
+Among other honors, Salt Body Shimmer won the 2021 Lambda Literary Award for Bisexual Poetry.

 Foreman is from Detroit, Michigan but currently lives in Chicago, Illinois.

-Career

 Aside from writing and curating art, Foreman serves on the board of directors for The Offing.

 Awards and honors

 Literary awards

 Foreman's Salt Body Shimmer received the following accolades: